akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 If you choose this option, the Data flows dashboard will focus on this app's data pushed **inside** the PIM.

 ::: info
-With this flow type, you can connect ERP, DAM, MDM,...
+With this flow type, you can connect ERP, DAM, or MDM.
 :::

 ### The `Data destination` flow type